NeotomaDB/api_nodetest/README.md

 Once the desired SQL query is written and the `js` file to access it from nod/express is implemented we then need to edit the file that handles requests to the `data` route.
 We can find this file in `[v2.0/handlers/data_handlers.js](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/handlers/data_handlers.js)`.
 You are defining a function name here, that will be called by the router.

-The router is in `[routes/data.js](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/routes/data.js)`.
+The router is in [`routes/data.js`](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/routes/data.js).
 It lets us know what function and parameters are associated with each URL route.

-For example, someone calling our API using: `http://api-dev.neotomadb.org/v2.0/data/sites/132/contacts` would be directed to the function defined in the `handler.js` file called `contactsbysiteid`, since our routing file includes the call: `[router.get('/sites/:siteid/contacts', handlers.contactsbysiteid);](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/routes/data.js#L20)`.
-We also know that within the `contactsbysiteid()` function (in `helpers/contacts`) there would be a parameter called `siteid`
+For example, someone calling our API using: [`https://api.neotomadb.org/v2.0/data/sites/132/contacts`](http://api.neotomadb.org/v2.0/data/sites/132/contacts) would be directed to the function defined in the `handler.js` file called `contactsbysiteid`, since our routing file includes the call: [`router.get('/sites/:siteid/contacts', handlers.contactsbysiteid);`](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/routes/data.js#L20).
+We also know that within the `contactsbysiteid()` function (in `helpers/contacts`) there would be a parameter called `siteid`.

 ## Funding

-This work is funded by NSF grants to Neotoma: NSF Geoinformatics - [1550707](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1550707&HistoricalAwards=false)/[1948926](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1948926&HistoricalAwards=false) and NSF EarthCube [1541002](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1541002&HistoricalAwards=false).
+This work is funded by NSF grants to Neotoma: NSF Geoinformatics - [1550707](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1550707&HistoricalAwards=false)/[1948926](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1948926&HistoricalAwards=false)/[2410961](https://nsf.gov/awardsearch/showAward?AWD_ID=2410961) and NSF EarthCube [1541002](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1541002&HistoricalAwards=false).